office-sec/OfficeAI/README_en.md

 # OfficeAI Assistant Introduction

 ## Function Overview
-The OfficeAI Assistant is an AI plugin for Microsoft Office/WPS, designed to help with questions like "How do I input a checkmark (√) symbol?", "How do I add text before inserting a table?", or "Which formula should I use?"
-It can tackle complex issues you're unsure about.
-Just tell the assistant what you need or what calculations you want, and AI will automatically complete the corresponding function or formula for you.
-Additionally, the AI assistant features functions such as compiling weekly reports, meeting minutes, content summaries, and proofreading.
+OfficeAI Assistant is an AI-powered office tool designed specifically for Microsoft Office and WPS users.
+Whether you're trying to insert a checkmark (√), wondering how to add text before inserting a table, or figuring out which formula to use, this AI office assistant offers quick and accurate solutions.
+With simple commands, the ExcelAI plugin can automatically handle complex formula calculations and function selection.
+Meanwhile, the WordAI plugin is packed with features like organizing weekly reports, drafting meeting minutes, summarizing content, and refining documents.
+In short, OfficeAI Assistant will greatly enhance your productivity, making everyday tasks easier and more efficient.

 WordAI UI